firavoyage/blogging/readme.md

 ## self
 - a developer
-- came to the world on sept17 2007
 - grew up in shanghai
 - on the internet since 2022 which is my actual home town
+- working on pure math

 ## love
 -